Why doesn’t the sound on my Samsung phone work anymore?

 Check your Samsung’s volume and sound settings

-The first, and at the same time easiest, thing to check is the sound settings.
+If the Samsung phone’s sound stops working, the first place to look is: the settings.
 In fact, it may just be that the sound is currently off.
 To do this, try using the volume buttons on the side of your phone to turn up the sound.
 If this does not help, you can look through the settings at “Sounds and vibrations,” here it may be that silent or vibrate mode is on.
 Also check in the settings to see if the “Do Not Disturb” mode is on, as it can also block all sound from your Samsung.

 Reboot your Samsung phone